8tory/weibo-android-sdk/README.md

 | LogoutAPI   | Revoke permissions|
 | InviteAPI   | Allow invite friends and gifts |

 **NOTICE**: We implemented only a part of APIs, because APIs are too huge.
 For each API implementation and testing was spent a lot of time.
-So we have priority in APIs implementations such as below tables.
+So we have priority in APIs implementations such as above tables.
 In fact, we welcome the pull-request of API implementation on Github.
 We already simplized endpoints, allow 3rd-party friendly to use OpenAPI via HTTP request.
 Details: [Weibo-RESTful-framework][6]

 ------